dummy-ilh/MINE/Concepts/Skew.md

 Most candidates jump straight to "log transform it."
 That's a **fix**, not a **diagnosis**.
 The interview-grade answer starts with: *skew is a symptom — what's the underlying data-generating process causing it?* The right fix depends entirely on the root cause; the wrong fix (e.g., log-transforming a bimodal mixture) can actively hurt the model.

-Think of skew like a fever — treating the number (log-transform it away) without diagnosing *why* it's elevated (infection? multiplicative growth process? bad thermometer?) means you might mask a real signal or miss a data bug entirely.

 ---